 Adjacent Projects in Southwest Portland

 This area of Southwest Portland will see several sewer repair and stormwater improvement projects over the next few years.
 Two other large-scale sewer repair projects adjacent to this Hillsdale project are identified on the map below, including Council Crest-Homestead and South Portland-Burlingame projects.
-These projects are in the early stages of planning and webpages will be developed soon.
+These projects are in the early stages of planning.
+A webpage for Council Crest-Homestead will be developed later this year.